GM2Calc/GM2Calc/README.md

 ================

-After building GM2Calc with shared libraries, it is possible to load GM2Calc functions into python using the C-Python interface provided by cppyy.
+After building GM2Calc with shared libraries, it is possible to load GM2Calc functions into Python using the C-Python interface provided by cppyy.

-To use the routines of GM2Calc in a python script, the following folders and C++ header files have to be included:
+To use the routines of GM2Calc in a Python script, the following folders and C++ header files have to be included:

     `Eigen3 include folder`             # /usr/include/eigen3/ or similar